Whakamarama

-Whakamarama is a rural area in the Western Bay of Plenty District and Bay of Plenty Region of New Zealand's North Island.
+Whakamārama is a rural area in the Western Bay of Plenty District and Bay of Plenty Region of New Zealand's North Island.

 It includes a section of State Highway 2 between Ōmokoroa and Te Puna that underwent major maintenance work in early 2020.

 The area is dominated by orchards and avocado growers, and has been targeted by avocado thieves.